ewert/angband/docs/playing.rst

 If you are playing on a UNIX or similar system, then 'Ctrl-c' will interrupt Angband.
-The second and third interrupt will induce a warning bell, and the fourth will induce both a warning bell and a special message, since the fifth will quit the game, after killing your character.
+The second and third interrupt will induce a warning bell, and the fourth will induce both a warning bell and a special message, since the fifth will either quit without saving (if Angband was compiled without the SETGID option which puts the save files in a shared location for all users) or kill your character (if Angband was compiled with the SETGID option).
 Also, 'Ctrl-z' will suspend the game, and return you to the original command shell, until you resume the game with the 'fg' command.
-There is now a compilation option to force the game to prevent the "double 'ctrl-z' escape death trick".
 The 'Ctrl-\\' and 'Ctrl-d' and 'Ctrl-s' keys should not be intercepted.

 It is often possible to specify "control-keys" without actually pressing the control key, by typing a caret (``^``) followed by the key.
 This is